suhask608/HR_DASHBOARD/README.md

-Finding the details of employees from a company using Insights - Power BI, Excel(tools used)
+Finding the details of employees of a company using Insights - Power BI, Excel(tools used)